Vegan-Design/Z80NE-2025/README.md

 A very important expansion was the Floppy Disk interface that allowed the loading of a real operating system called "NE-DOS" (TRS-80 derivation) or a version of CP/M 2.2 adapted to the 32-character by 16-lines screen provided by low-resolution video card.

-The interface, however, was limited to handle a single face disk for only 40 columns, which with the FM encoding allowed a storage capacity of about 77K
+The interface, however, was limited to handle a single face disk for only 40 cylinders, which with the FM encoding allowed a storage capacity of about 77K

 Together this Floppy Disk interface, a new 1K Eprom was released containing a video hexadecimal monitor with commands for booting from disk.